tbeckham/calyptos/README.md

     calyptos validate -e <your-environment-file>

 ### Prepare
-This step ensures that Chef is installed on all servers and that we can SSH to all of them.
+This step ensures that our dependencies are installed on all servers and that we can SSH to all of them.
 It is nice to know that we are on good footing before we get going with the deployment.

     calyptos prepare -p <root-ssh-password-for-deployment-systems>